Emircan Haney

 Emircan Haney (born 1 January 2001) is a Turkish male compound archer and part of the national team.

 Sport career

 In 2022, Emircan Haney won the gold medal in the men's team compound event at the European Archery Championships held in Munich, Germany.
 He also won the silver medal in the mixed Team event.
-Completing the podium were the Turkish pair Yesim Bostan and Emircan Haney, who defeated Belgium's Sarah Prieels and Quinten van Looy 156-155.
+Completing the podium were the Turkish pair Yesim Bostan and Emircan Haney, who defeated Belgium's Sarah Prieels and Quinten van Looy 156–155.
 He won the silver medal in the men's team compound event at the Laško, Slovenia event in the 2022 European Indoor Archery Championships.

+At the 3rd European Games held at the Plaszowianka Archery Park in Kraków, Poland, he defeated his French rival Nicolas Girard 147–141 in the quarter-finals of the men's individual competition of the roller bow and advanced to the semi-finals.
+He was defeated by Jozef Bosansky of Slovakia 147–145 in the semifinals.
+He faced Lukasz Przybylski of Poland in the third place match.
+He defeated his opponent 149-146 and won the bronze medal.